nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

 your SSH configuration file (typically found in `~/.ssh/config`).
 The SSH configuration file might include entry for your newly launched VM like this:

-    Host example
+    Host ExampleHostLabel
         HostName 199.94.60.66
         User ubuntu
         IdentityFile ~/.ssh/cloud.key

-Here, the `Host` value can be any name you want; it is simply a label for the other settings.
-The `Hostname` value is the **Floating IP** you have associated to your instance that you want to access, the `User` value specifies the default account username based on your base OS image used for the VM and `IdentityFile` specify the path to your **Private Key** on your local machine.
-With this configuration defined, you can connect to the account by simply using the Host value.
-You do not have to type username, hostname, and private key each time.
+Here, the `Host` value can be any label you want.
+The `HostName` value is the **Floating IP** you have associated to your instance that you want to access, the `User` value specifies the default account username based on your base OS image used for the VM and `IdentityFile` specify the path to your **Private Key** on your local machine.
+With this configuration defined, you can connect to the account by simply using the Host value set as "ExampleHostLabel".
+You do not have to type the username, hostname, and private key each time.

-Then you can ssh into the your example VM running:
+So, you can SSH into your host VM by running:

-    ssh example
+    ssh ExampleHostLabel

 ---